-In September 2016 construction started on a new build 132kV Trident line with a route length of approximately 8.7 km running from the south end of Loch Lundie, near Invergarry, to just north of Fort Augustus grid substation, with NorPower acting as Principal Contractor for the OHL works.
+We were Principal Contractor for the construction of a new build 132kV Trident line with a route length of approximately 8.7 km running from the south end of Loch Lundie, near Invergarry, to just north of Fort Augustus grid substation.

 Hard rock at depths of up to 3.5 metres was encountered at some pole locations resulting in excavations taking considerable amounts of time, and in other areas soft peaty conditions required significant quantities of hard core.
 It is considered that, in several of the softer areas, the use of our specialist shutter system not only minimised the effects on the environment but also significantly reduced the very real potential for accidents and injuries to site personnel.

-Construction and re-instatement works were completed in early March, and in May 2017 the tie in works to the Skye Teed circuit was undertaken and the line energised.
+The construction and re-instatement works were completed in 6 months, with NorPower staff returning to undertake the tie in works to the Skye Teed circuit so that the line could be energised soon after.

 Several positive items of customer feedback regarding this project were received, including the following from the Client’s Community Liaison Representative: “… the community were complimentary towards the approach and consideration displayed by NorPower.
 Comments made by the community highlighted the good behaviours and tidy site which NorPower operate…’”